 In more recent work on abduction and discovery, two notions of abduction are sometimes distinguished: the common notion of abduction as inference to the best explanation (selective abduction) and creative abduction (Magnani 2000, 2009).
 Selective abduction—the inference to the best explanation—involves selecting a hypothesis from a set of known hypotheses.
 Medical diagnosis exemplifies this kind of abduction.
 Creative abduction, by contrast, involves generating a new, plausible hypothesis.
 This happens, for instance, in medical research, when the notion of a new disease is articulated.
 However, it is still an open question whether this distinction can be drawn, or whether there is a more gradual transition from selecting an explanatory hypothesis from a familiar domain (selective abduction) to selecting a hypothesis that is slightly modified from the familiar set and to identifying a more drastically modified or altered assumption.

-Another recent suggestion is to broaden Peirce's original account of abduction and to include not only verbal information but also non-verbal mental representations, such as visual, auditory, or motor representations.
-In Thagard's approach, representations are characterized as patterns of activity in mental populations (see also section 9.3 below).
+Another recent suggestion is to broaden Peirce’s original account of abduction and to include not only verbal information but also non-verbal mental representations, such as visual, auditory, or motor representations.
+In Thagard’s approach, representations are characterized as patterns of activity in mental populations (see also section 9.3 below).
 The advantage of the neural account of human reasoning is that it covers features such as the surprise that accompanies the generation of new insights or the visual and auditory representations that contribute to it.
+Surprise, for instance, could be characterized as resulting from rapid changes in activation of the node in a neural network representing the “surprising” element (Thagard and Stewart 2011).
 If all mental representations can be characterized as patterns of firing in neural populations, abduction can be analyzed as the combination or “convolution” (Thagard) of patterns of neural activity from disjoint or overlapping patterns of activity (Thagard 2010).

 The concern with the logic of discovery has also motivated research on artificial intelligence at the intersection of philosophy of science and cognitive science.
 In this approach, scientific discovery is treated as a form of problem-solving activity (Simon 1973; see also Newell and Simon 1971), whereby the systematic aspects of problem solving are studied within an information-processing framework.
 The aim is to clarify with the help of computational tools the nature of the methods used to discover scientific hypotheses.
 These hypotheses are regarded as solutions to problems.
 Philosophers working in this tradition build computer programs employing methods of heuristic selective search (e.g., Langley et al. 1987).
 In computational heuristics, search programs can be described as searches for solutions in a so-called “problem space” in a certain domain.
 The problem space comprises all possible configurations in that domain (e.g., for chess problems, all possible arrangements of pieces on a board of chess).
 Each configuration is a “state” of the problem space.
 There are two special states, namely the goal state, i.e., the state to be reached, and the initial state, i.e., the configuration at the starting point from which the search begins.
 There are operators, which determine the moves that generate new states from the current state.
 There are path constraints, which limit the permitted moves.
 Problem solving is the process of searching for a solution of the problem of how to generate the goal state from an initial state.
 In principle, all states can be generated by applying the operators to the initial state, then to the resulting state, until the goal state is reached (Langley et al. 1987: chapter 9).
 A problem solution is a sequence of operations leading from the initial to the goal state.